Free tool

 Customer list hasher for Google and Meta Ads.

-Turn your customers' emails and phone numbers, the personally identifiable information (PII) that Google Ads Customer Match and Meta Custom Audiences require you to hash, into scrambled SHA-256 codes.
+Turn your customers' emails and phone numbers into the scrambled SHA-256 codes that Google Ads Customer Match and Meta Custom Audiences require.
 Each platform wants the data formatted differently.
-This tool handles both, and your contact data never leaves this page.
+This tool builds both.
+Every step runs locally inside your own browser, so your customers' emails and phone numbers never leave your device and are never sent to our servers or to anyone else.

-The tool auto-detects your email and phone columns, and assumes numbers already include their country code.
+The tool auto-detects your email and phone columns, and assumes your numbers already include their country code.

-File format.
-Use one of these two layouts:
+How your file should look.
+Use one of these two simple layouts:

 - One column.
-A list of emails only, or a list of mobile numbers only, one per row.
-Keep a single column to one type.
+A list of just emails, or just mobile numbers, one per row.
+Keep one column to one type.

 - Two columns.
 An email column and a mobile column, one person per row.
 A header row like